What do college coaches look for?

 How do I know if I am being seriously recruited?

 There is a huge gap between getting an e-mail, letter, or camp invite and receiving a scholarship offer in writing.
 Phone calls are a better indicator, but even that is an unexact science.
 Some coaches and programs just use the phone more than others.
 So how then do you know where you stand?
 The best thing to do is simply ask the coach where you stand.
 Do not do this in your first conversation with the coach.
 How could they answer that?
 They don't know you yet and have not had a chance to evaluate you compared to their other prospects.
-In 1964 Congress defined pornography as, "I'll know it when I see it".
-That's sort of how you will know if you are being recruited.
-If you have to wonder if you are a serious recruit for a program, it is highly likely that you are not.
+College coaches have very close relationship and personal relationships with their top tier recruits.
+If you have to wonder if you are a top tier recruit for a specific program, it is highly likely that you are not.

 How valuable are exposure events?